stephaniebarrett/printable-pc-case/README.md

 # 3D Printable Rackmount PC/Server Case using OpenScad.
 ## WIP
 The goal of this project is to create [OpenSCAD](https://openscad.org/) modules to facilitate the design of a modular rack-mountable computer chassis.
 It has been heavily inspired by https://www.printables.com/model/485778-mini-itx-server-rackmount-2u

+## Notes
+While doing a full test print/fit, there were several issues with warping (especially the corner pieces) and cracking when transitioning from printing floor + walls to just the walls.
+However, they didn't seem to affect the build at all.
+The rear wall was the most fragile with fan/io/psu cutouts and some chunkier pieces to bolt sections together; I had one of those chunky pieces break off, and some issues with support material not cooperating while printing.
+The honeycomb fill needs some work, while nocking out its support material, most of the honeycomb broke off on 2 of the 3 fan openings.
+The 3U test case is currently mounted in my rack with with x4 Rack Studs in the center of the first and third 'U'.

+I used a Prusa MK3S+ with a 0.6mm nozzle, 0.4mm layer height, 3 perimeters, 15% adaptive cubic infill, and recycled PETG.

 ## Requirements
 - OpenSCAD
 - [nutsnbolts](https://github.com/JohK/nutsnbolts) library for fasteners.